 The amount of waste in the build up, part of and after the event needs to be very well managed and often does depend on the nature and scale of a particular event.
 There can be substantial cost in the disposal of waste, which at events can include some of the following: -

-- Paper and cardboard packaging

-- Food and drinks containers
+- Paper and cardboard packaging - Food and drinks containers

 - Left over food debris

-- Food from food concessions

 - Glass

-- Plastics

 - Aluminium cans

-- Construction materials

 - Carpet

-- Clothing

 - Water from toilets, sinks etc.